 - Temperatures will be taken as you enter.
 Hand sanitizer is also available.

-- An usher will escort you to your chair in the worship area.
+- An usher will escort you or direct you to your chair in the worship area.

 - All are asked to receive Communion in the hand.

 - Gloves may not be worn to receive Communion.